Textualize/textual/docs/guide/animation.md

 # Animation

-Thss chapter discusses how to use Textual's animation system to create visual effects such as movement, blending, and fading.
+This chapter discusses how to use Textual's animation system to create visual effects such as movement, blending, and fading.

 ## Animating styles